-The morphology files created in this way were processed to allow further analyses.
-We used for this purpose the freely available program CVAPP [13], a cell viewing, editing and format converting program for morphology files (Fig. 1).
-It can be also used to prepare structures digitized with NeurolucidaTM software for modeling with simulators like Neuron and Genesis.
+The morphology files created in this way were edited and converted to the file format necessary for further analyses.
+We used for this purpose the freely available program CVAPP [13].
+CVAPP is a cell viewing, editing and format converting program for morphology files (Fig. 1).
+It can be also used to prepare structures digitized with Neurolucida[TM] software for modeling with simulators like Neuron and Genesis.